Besano Formation: Taphonomy

 Grenzbitumenzone fossils are usually well-preserved, but most are compressed between sediment layers.
 Compaction is much more pronounced in the thin shale layers than the thicker dolomite layers.
 Soft tissue preservation is rare but not unheard of: it includes calcified shark cartilage, phosphatized coprolites and gut contents, and organic remnants of reptile scales.
 In a dysoxic environment, preservation may have been facilitated by bacterial mats, adhering and sealing a skeleton onto the substrate.
 However, direct evidence for bacterial mats is not present.

-Two ways to quantify a skeleton’s preservation are completeness (the proportion of a skeleton present in a fossil) and articulation (the proportion of a skeleton preserved in life position).
+Two ways to quantify a skeleton's preservation are completeness (the proportion of a skeleton present in a fossil) and articulation (the proportion of a skeleton preserved in life position).
 The completeness and articulation of Serpianosaurus fossils are variable, though are fairly high on average.
 The two factors are most clearly linked in the head, a heavy part of the skeleton which is most likely to sink first, detaching from the rest of a floating body.
 Even so, headless and relatively incomplete specimens are rare, so bodies are unlikely to fall apart while floating for an extended period.
 The vertebrae and ribs tend to be disarticulated, though only over a short distance.
 Peripheral elements such as the toes are also prone to disarticulation.
 Disarticulation is probably a result of subtle deep-water currents, during a long period of slow decay on the seabed.
 Heads and tails tend to curve in the same direction, which may be a consequence of current flow.

 Saurichthys fossils of the Grenzbitumenzone are often well-preserved, though disarticulated and twisted specimens are more common than in the Cassina beds of the Meride Limestone.
 This may be due to the low sedimentation rate of the Grenzbitumenzone relative to the Meride Limestone, providing more time for the influence of bottom currents prior to burial.
 The Cassina beds also have more direct evidence for microbial mats, which could have played a role in stabilizing decaying carcasses.

 Conversely, ichthyosaur fossils of the Grenzbitumenzone tend to have higher completeness than those found in Early Jurassic formations elsewhere in Europe.
 There is no specific region of the body with significantly lower completeness, arguing that the fossils were unaffected by preferential scavenging.
 Fossil completeness may have been enhanced by the relatively small and isolated nature of the Grenzbitumenzone basin, protected from the influence of stronger marine currents.

 Paleobiota

-The formation is highly fossiliferous and has provided the following fossils:
+The largest collections of fossils from the Besano Fomration are housed by the Natural History Museum of the University of Zurich, the Civic Museum of Fossils of Besano, the Cantonal Museum of Natural History of Lugano and a local museum in Meride.